xkeshav/xkeshav/assigments/markdown/HinDictionary.md

-**Assignment Title: English-Hindi Dictionary Web App**

-**Task Overview:**
-Develop a bilingual English-Hindi dictionary web application that allows users to search for the meaning of English words and their corresponding Hindi translations.
-Optional features include examples and pronunciation.

-**Tasks:**

-1. **User Interface:**
-   - Design a clean and user-friendly interface for the dictionary.
-   - Include input fields for users to enter English words and display areas for Hindi meanings.

-2. **English to Hindi Translation:**
-   - Implement a feature that allows users to enter an English word and retrieves its Hindi meaning.
-   - Ensure accurate translations using a reliable English-Hindi dictionary or API.

-3. **Hindi to English Translation:**
-   - Enable users to input a Hindi word and retrieve its English meaning.
-   - Implement a mechanism to handle variations and multiple meanings.

-4. **Optional Features:**
-   - Include examples of word usage for both English and Hindi entries.
-   - Implement an optional pronunciation feature for English words.

-5. **Responsive Design:**
-   - Ensure the application is responsive and accessible on various devices.

-**Submission Guidelines:**
-- Submit the project as a compressed folder.
-- Include HTML, CSS, JavaScript, and any additional files or assets.
-- Provide clear comments and documentation for your code.

-**Evaluation Criteria:**
-- Accuracy of translations.
-- User interface design and ease of use.
-- Implementation of optional features (examples, pronunciation).
-- Responsiveness and compatibility across different devices.

-**Deadline:**
-Submit your project by [insert deadline here].
-Late submissions will be penalized.

-Best of luck with your English-Hindi dictionary web application!
+# Assignment Title: Bilingual Dictionary Web App

+## Task Overview

+Develop a bilingual dictionary web application that allows users to add and search for the meaning of Hindi and English words.
+Users should be able to add multiple meanings, examples, and pronunciation for each entry.
+The application should operate locally without internet search, and users can commit their progress to a GitHub repository.

+## Tasks

+### User Interface

+Design a user-friendly interface with input fields for Hindi and English words, along with areas for meanings, examples, and pronunciation.
+Create a section for displaying saved entries and a search bar for quick lookups.

+### Add Word Functionality

+Implement a feature that allows users to add new words with their meanings in both Hindi and English.
+Include the option to add multiple meanings, example sentences, and pronunciation.

+### Local Search

+Develop a search function to find words within the locally stored dictionary.
+Display the search results with meanings, examples, and pronunciation if available.

+### Handle Duplicate

+Ensure that the application prevents the addition of duplicate words.
+If a word already exists, prompt the user to update the existing entry.

+### GitHub Repository

+Create a GitHub repository for the project.
+Commit regularly to showcase coding progress and adherence to coding standards.

+### Optional Features

+Include the option to edit or delete existing entries.
+Provide a link for internet search in case a word is not found locally.

+## Submission Guidelines

+Share the GitHub repository link for evaluation.
+Include a README file with instructions on how to run the application locally.
+Ensure clear comments and documentation in your code.

+### Evaluation Criteria

+- Functionality of adding, searching, and displaying entries.
+- Prevention of duplicate entries.
+- Inclusion of optional features (editing, deletion, internet search link).
+- Code structure, readability, and adherence to coding standards.
+- Regular commits to the GitHub repository.

+### Deadline

+Submit your project by 1 week.
+Regular commits and progress updates are encouraged.

+Best of luck with your bilingual dictionary web application!

+**Note:** This assignment aims to evaluate your skills in web development, design aesthetics, and attention to detail.
+Good luck!

+&copy; 2023 RecursiveZero, All rights reserved.